dnsimple/dnsimple-support/content/articles/redirector.markdown

 ---
 title: DNSimple Redirector
-excerpt: The redirector is a special feature provided by DNSimple that you can use to redirect an host name to another URL.
+excerpt: The redirector is a special feature provided by DNSimple that you can use to redirect a host name to another URL.
 categories:
 - Domains
 ---

 # Redirector

-The redirector is a special feature provided by DNSimple that you can use to redirect an host name to another URL.
+The redirector is a special feature provided by DNSimple that you can use to redirect a host name to another URL.

 This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.